 Careers advice is embedded in the curriculum at all three levels.
 In Level 4, students are introduced to the Careers Service in BIOS 1201 Cell Biology as part of the Science PDP scheme.
 This is followed up in BIOS 2200, with a more substantial careers session which looks at careers options and strategies.
-In this module one of the assignments takes the form of the submission of a CV and an interview.
-Students are given the opportunity in most modules to develop work-based skills (see PDP table above), however, students also have the opportunity to take a Work Placement module at Level 5 or 6.
+In this module one of the assignments takes the form of a job application, submission of a CV and an interview.
+Students are given the opportunity in most modules to develop work-based skills (see PDP table above) however, students also have the opportunity to take a Work Placement module at Level 5 or 6.
+Students also develop practical skills in their modules e.g. various specific laboratory skills which they can record as a part of their PDP portfolio.
 Students will also record their practical skills in the Biological Science Skills Passport as a record to show prospective employers.